dreamerslab/node.inflection/Readme.md

 ### inflection.underscore( str, all_upper_case );

-This function adds underscore support to every String object.
+This function transforms String object from camelcase to underscore.

 #### Arguments